-Bonn The closer Christmas Eve gets, the more crowded the supermarkets become.
-But in view of the increasing number of infections, many people in Bonn and the region also have their groceries delivered directly to their doorstep.
+Bonn The closer it gets to Christmas Eve, the more crowded the supermarkets become.
+But in view of the rising numbers of Covid-19 cases, many people in Bonn and the region are also having their groceries delivered directly to their homes.
 Which supermarkets offer a delivery service?

-She has been using this service from time to time for two years, writes a woman from Bonn on Facebook.
-After a knee operation, she discovered the digital shopping trolley for herself because she was temporarily unable to drive.
-"I was thrilled and in between I still order today.
-Even now in the pandemic, I find it better than going to crowded shops.“
+A woman from Bonn writes on Facebook that she has been using a delivery service from time to time for the past two years.
+After a knee operation, she discovered the that she could order her groceries online, which helped since she was temporarily unable to drive a car.
+"I was thrilled and I still order online sometimes now.
+During the pandemic, I find it better than going to crowded stores."

-This woman from Bonn is not alone in this: since the outbreak of the Corona pandemic in the spring of this year, there has been an increased demand in the online sector, Rewe spokesman Thomas Bonrath tells GA.
-"The Rewe delivery and pick-up service has gained additional attractiveness for new and regular customers due to the reduced contact situation associated with it.
-However, the situation has not fundamentally changed since the partial lockdown."
+The Bonn resident is not alone: since the outbreak of the coronavirus pandemic in the spring of this year, there has been an increased demand for online grocery shopping, Rewe spokesman Thomas Bonrath said in response to a GA inquiry.
+"The Rewe delivery and pick-up service has become more attractive for new and regular customers due to the situation where we have to reduce our contacts.
+Since the partial lockdown, however, the situation has not significantly changed."

-Online supermarket more popular than before, but no substitute
+Online grocery shopping more popular than before, but not a substitute

-Although the lockdown has not affected supermarkets at any time, consumers have taken advantage of the grocery delivery option more often than before, according to various surveys, says Elisabeth van Thiel of the NRW Consumer Advice Centre.
-"Nevertheless, grocery shopping in stationary stores remains the consumers' favourite shopping option," they say when asked.
+Although the lockdown has not closed down supermarkets at any time, consumers are taking advantage of grocery delivery service more often than in the past, according to various surveys, says Elisabeth van Thiel of the NRW Consumer Center.
+"Nevertheless, grocery shopping in brick-and-mortar stores remains consumers' favorite shopping option," she says when asked.

 Online supermarket Picnic wants to come to Bonn

-The online supermarket Picnic also has its hands full at the moment.
-"We are currently seeing a strong increase again," says Frederic Knauth, Picnic Germany boss.
-At the moment, there are three times as many deliveries as six months ago.
-So far, only the Lower Rhine and the Ruhr area in North Rhine-Westphalia belong to the catchment areas of the online market.
+Online supermarket Picnic also has its hands full at the moment.
+"We're seeing a strong increase again right now," says Frederic Knauth, head of Picnic online service in Germany.
+At the moment, he says, there are three times as many deliveries as six months ago.
+So far, only the Lower Rhine and the Ruhr area in North Rhine-Westphalia are serviced by the online supermarket.
 In the coming year, however, Picnic plans to deliver in Bonn and the Rhineland as well.

-Around 150,000 customers currently order their groceries from the internet market.
-Often this is the normal weekly shopping, says Knauth.
-Customers can put their groceries in a shopping basket via an app.
-From a minimum order value of 35 Euro, one of the electric delivery vans then comes to the customer's home and brings fruit, vegetables, fresh produce and the like.
+Around 150,000 customers currently order their groceries online.
+Often, that's their normal weekly shopping, Knauth says.
+Customers can add their groceries to a shopping cart via an app.
+With a minimum order of 35 euros, one of the electric delivery trucks then comes to the customer's home and brings fruit, vegetables, fresh produce and the like.

-"What seems practical at first may lead to an overcrowded shopping basket, which is not only expensive, but in the case of food can also lead to waste," warns van Thiel from the consumer advice centre.
-Consumers should also take their time when shopping online, check their storage cupboards beforehand and make a shopping list, she advises.
+"What seems practical at first may lead to an overfilled shopping cart, which is not only expensive, but in the case of food, it can also lead to waste," warns van Thiel of the consumer center.
+Consumers should take their time when shopping online, check their pantries beforehand and draw up a shopping list, she advises.

-The retailer must also provide all legally obligatory information in the online supermarket before the purchase, but this does not include the best-before date.
-This is important to keep in mind when buying supplies.
+The retailer is required to provide all legally binding information before the purchase is completed online, but this does not include expiration dates.
+That's important to keep in mind when buying supplies, she says.
 Moreover, fresh products with a short shelf life cannot usually be returned.

 Aldi-Süd, Edeka and Lidl do not deliver groceries

 Netto has also set up an online service.
-According to its own information, customers can buy about 1,000 food and drugstore products from the store assortment there.
-Netto has not yet commented on the shop's response during the Corona pandemic.
-At Aldi-Süd, no groceries are currently delivered from the shop to the doorstep, according to a spokeswoman for the company.
-However, certain promotional items can be ordered via the digital service "Aldi liefert".
-"All of these offers are services that are highly relevant for customers," it continues.
+It says customers can buy around 1,000 different products online, including grocery and drugstore items.
+Netto has not yet commented on the store's response during the coronavirus pandemic.
+At Aldi-Süd, there is no delivery service, according to a spokeswoman for the company.
+However, certain promotional items can be ordered via the online service "Aldi liefert" (“Aldi delivers”).
+"All of these offers are services that are highly relevant to customers," according to the discount market chain.

 The situation is different at Lidl: There are no food delivery services there so far.
-Instead, household articles, electronics, clothing, furniture and the like are offered in the online trade.
-And at Edeka, too, this local service is rather the exception: "Edeka Rhein-Ruhr consists mainly of independent merchants who run their stores independently," explains spokeswoman Kerstin Holla.
+Instead, household items, electronics, clothing, furniture and the like are offered online.
+And at Edeka, too, delivery service would seem to be the exception: "Edeka Rhein-Ruhr consists mainly of independent merchants who run their stores independently," explains spokeswoman Kerstin Holla.
 "As a rule, they do not offer a delivery service, and this is also the case in Bonn and the surrounding area.
-In the few exceptional cases, it is due to the local merchants' own initiatives."
+In the few exceptional cases, it is the local retailers' own initiative."